-I met Nava Semel on November 25, 1992 in the apartment she shares with her husband Noam Semel, director of the Tel Aviv Cameri Theatre, and their three children, Iyar and twins Eal-Eal and Nimdor.
+I met the late Nava Semel on November 25, 1992 in the apartment she shared with her husband Noam Semel, director of the Tel Aviv Cameri Theatre, and their three children, Iyar and twins Eal-Eal and Nimdor.
 Semel was born in 1954 in Tel Aviv.
 Her father, Itzhak Artzi, a former Knesset member and deputy mayor of Tel Aviv, was born in Bukovina and is not a concentration camp survivor.
 Her mother, Margalit (Mimi) Artzi (nee Liquornik), also born in Bukovina, is a survivor of several concentration camps, including Auschwitz and Kleineshenau.
 The twins, born in the US while Noam Semel served with the Israeli consulate in New York, have American passports.
 ‘This too is part of my being a daughter of survivors,’ Semel explained, ‘at least when the helicopters come to rescue the survivors here, they would be saved.’
 Semel’s brother, Shlomo Artzi, is a leading Israeli popular singer.
 Semel is small, short haired, and very intense.
 Her use of the Hebrew language is very precise.
 She had obviously done a lot of thinking about being a daughter of Shoah survivors and has written both fiction and journalism about it.

 Nava Semel describes her childhood as an ‘ordinary Israeli childhood.’
 She served in the army as a news producer with Galei Tsahal, the army radio channel.
 She began writing when she had her first child.
 Her collection of short stories, the first ‘second generation’ fiction collection published in Israel, Kova Zekhukhit (A Hat of Glass) (1985), met with a wall of silence when it first appeared, but has been written about extensively since then.
 The collection was re-issued in 1998 with an introduction by the literary critic Nurit Govrin.
 Several stories have been translated into English, German, Spanish, Turkish and French and appeared translations in Germany and Italy in 2000.